Harika-SVL/Migation/notes.md

 #### Problems

-* From the 1st – 5th of every month, orders increase.
+* From the 1st to 5th of every month, orders increase.
 Right now Organic India Corp has sixteen VMs where they are running backend services.
-Inspite of this from one of five customers are facing latency issues and slow responses
+Inspite of this, one of every five customers are facing latency issues and slow responses
-* Right now this organization is running only in one Datacenter which is a single point of failure, so they have one more datacenter with same number of servers in noida
+* Right now this organization is running only in one Datacenter which is a single point of failure, so they have one more Datacenter with same number of servers in noida
 * So, the architect of Organic India Corp has suggested to move to AWS ( cloud )

 #### How can AWS solve these problems ?